Andres9890/ia-Uploading-Discord-Bot/README.md

 ---

+## how to set up the bot

+- clone this repo
+- extract it in a safe folder
+- install the requirements.txt (`pip install -r requirements.txt`)
+- To set the archive.org account you want the bot to upload to, say "ia configure", it will prompt you to put in your Archive.org email and password
+- Replace the bot token in "YOUR_DISCORD_BOT_TOKEN" to your actual bot token (Using a .env is more recommended)
+- simply run the bot and it should work

+---

 ## Requirements

 Make sure you have the following installed before running the bot:

 - Python 3.8 and up
-- Required python packages (see `requirements.txt`)
+- Required python packages (`requirements.txt`)

-Install dependencies using:
-`pip install -r requirements.txt`

----

-## how to set up the bot

-- install the requirements in requirements.txt
-- To set the archive.org account you want the bot to upload to, say "ia configure", it will prompt you to put in your Archive.org email and password
-- Replace the bot token in "YOUR_DISCORD_BOT_TOKEN" to your actual bot token (Using a .env solution is more recommended)
-- simply run the bot and it should work

 ---